-Any changes to the above required documents must be reported in writing to the Assistant Director of Student Activities office within ten days of the change.
+Any changes to the above required documents must be reported in writing to the Student Activities Office within ten days of the change.

-All recognized organizations are encouraged to elect a qualified faculty/ staff advisor.
+All recognized organizations are encouraged to elect a qualified faculty/staff advisor.

 Ad Hoc Organizations: The ASBSU Judiciary through its own procedures is authorized to grant temporary recognition to a student group organized for a one-time event or single purpose of supporting or opposing a candidate or issue on a ballot measure in any special or regular ASBSU election.